Welcome

 temper Soho | Soho

-When you’ve been hitting the eggs and pancakes too hard and need a change, book in for temper’s bottomless BBQ brunch, where you can feast on platters of aji panca beef skewers and coal-scorched amarillo potatoes alongside unlimited beer, wine and margaritas.
+When you’ve been hitting the eggs and pancakes too hard and need a change, book in for temper’s bottomless BBQ brunch, where you can feast on platters of dry-aged beef, fried eggs and smoked sausages alongside unlimited beer, wine and margaritas.

 Timings: